StratusLab/stratuslab.github.com/_posts/2012-10-03-try-launch-vm.md

 [Configure][user-client-install] Cloud endpoint and credentials in the configuration file (default: *HOME/.stratuslab/stratuslab-user.cfg*).

-Go to StratusLab [Marketplace][marketplace], search of an image and copy its **identifier**.
+Go to StratusLab [Marketplace][marketplace], search for an image and copy its **identifier**.
 Say we searched for **ttylinux** and chose **BN1EEkPiBx87_uLj2-sdybSI-Xb**.